UK fuel crisis exposes systemic recruitment flaws | DW | 01.10.2021

 In a report published this week, the logistics think tank Driver Require concluded that "EU drivers leaving the UK did not significantly contribute to the current shortage."

 Over 55,000 domestic drivers have left the industry during the last 18 months.
-Retirement, a lack of driving tests during COVID and tax changes have all been cited as causes.
+Retirement, a lack of driving tests during the pandemic and tax changes have all been cited as causes.

 This means the rate of retirement has risen over the past decade from 7,500 per year in 2010 to 10,000 per year in 2020, according to Driver Require.
 This is about 4% of the workforce retiring each year.